TL; DR

 Standing quietly, observing a horse’s breathing, posture, and movement can help anchor attention in the present moment.
 For individuals who feel constantly pressured to improve, fix, or perform, this kind of stillness can be deeply restorative.

 This is especially helpful for people experiencing depression, who may feel disconnected from their bodies or unsure how to access calm.
-Horses offer a steady, grounded presence that doesn’t demand engagement—but welcomes it when it arises.
+Horses support mental health by offering a steady, grounded presence that doesn’t demand engagement—but welcomes it when it arises.

 3. Guided Ground-Based Activities